sg893052/sonic-buildimage/spytest/data_driven_testing.md

 # 5 Developer Steps

-Yang models will be placed under ***brcm-spytest/apis/yang/models*** When developer modifies the YANG contents or rebases with newer versions, they are required to regenerate Messages and Bindings using below steps.
-Once the Messages and Bindings are regenerated, they need to be committed along with the YANG changes.

 ## 5.1 Copying Relevant YANGs

-Yang models will be placed under **brcm-spytest/apis/yang/modules** Developers should be copying relevant yangs from sonic-mgmt-common/build/yang to brcm-spytest/apis/yang/modules directory.
+Yang models will be placed under **brcm-spytest/apis/yang/modules**

+Developers should be copying relevant yangs from sonic-mgmt-common/build/yang to brcm-spytest/apis/yang/modules directory.

 When developer modifies the YANG contents **brcm-spytest/apis/yang/modules** or rebases with newer versions from **sonic-mgmt-common/build/yang**, they are required to regenerate Messages and Bindings using below steps.

 Once the Messages and Bindings are regenerated, they need to be committed along with the YANG changes.

 ## 5.2 Message Generation